E-N00DLE/enoodle/about.md

 title: about
 permalink: /about/
 ---
 <br/>
 Evan Naud is an electronic musician and interdisciplinary artist based in Atlanta, GA.
-An enthusiast of experimental creative interaction, their work as E Noodle is an exploration of hardware and software implementation.
-Originally realized by combining performances on bass guitar and programming synthesizers in digital audio workstations, any process utilizing digital signals and analog equipment is welcome.
+An enthusiast of experimental creative interaction, their Work as E Noodle is an exploration of hardware and software implementation.
+Originally realized by combining performances on bass guitar and programming synthesizers in digital audio work-stations, any process involving digital signals and analog equipment is welcome.
 <div class="img_row">
 	<img class="col one" src="{{ site.baseurl }}/img/about/about_bass-bw.png" alt="" title="E-electric-bass"/>
 	<img class="col one" src="{{ site.baseurl }}/img/about/E_max.jpg" alt="" title="E-max-res"/>